Since the Accrediting Commission for Community and Junior

 and all the time, energy and effort the union has put into it.”

-The City of San Francisco went to court in
+The City of San Francisco went to court in October to stop

-College and ending affordable higher education for 80,000
+affordable higher education for 80,000 students.

 Statewide, community colleges are fighting for fair accreditation